Skip to main content

 task = valyu.deepresearch.create(

-input="Research market trends",
+query="Research market trends",

 webhook_url="https://your-app.com/webhooks/deepresearch"